CE Policies and Procedures

 Instructors are notified daily of new registrants.
 Course information/materials are then mailed or emailed directly from the instructor, not the Continuing Education office.

 The grade report will reflect credit earned in the semester which the course was registered; the transcript will reflect the actual course beginning and ending dates.
-The ending date is based on the last assignment posted date in Moodle system or the postmark on materials mailed to the instructor.
+The ending date is based on the last assignment posted date in Moodle system or the postmark on materials mailed or emailed to the instructor.

 Before you order transcripts: